neilg63/geotime/README.md

 * jd: Decimal julian day as an alternative to datetime
 * un: Unix timestamp.
 Dates before midnight 1 Jan 1970 UTC are negative integers.

-If no time can be matched, the current time will be used;
+The current time will be used if none is specified.

 #### Response: